gitdode/librfm95/README.md

 - LNA highest gain, boost on, 150% LNA current
 - Signal bandwidth: 41.7 kHz
+- Spreading factor: 10
 - Error correction code rate: 4/5
-- Spreading factor: 10
 - Low Data Rate Optimization

 ![FieldTest5](https://github.com/user-attachments/assets/7f1d0ec2-f95d-472f-9510-919c16c1f7f6)

-So, LoRa seems to perform significantly better than FSK - as expected - but FSK certainly can go a lot further than 2.7 km under similar conditions (plain line of sight).
+So, as expected, range is significatly increased with LoRa, and the link is more robust when there are obstacles in the path, such as buildings and terrain.

 Anyway, these radio modules work very well with both modulation schemes!